← Home

 Vowel practice

-Allows users to practice vowel sounds, and to focus on specific vowel sounds or patterns.
+Allows students to practice vowel sounds, and to focus on specific vowel sounds or patterns.

 Syllable practice

-(Spanish only) Allows practicing words with 2 or 3 syllables.
-Users select the appropriate syllables in order.
+Allows practicing words with 2 or 3 syllables.
+Students select the appropriate syllables in order.

 Jumble practice